Skip to main content

 Is there any odor?

-No. The separation of the urine from the solids is the key to no odor.
-When working properly it will have a slight earthy smell.
+No. The separation of the urine from the solids is the key to odorless operation.
+It is the mixture of the liquid and solid waste that cause the off gassing we associate with sewage smells.
+When working properly, your toilet will have a slight earthy smell.

-It is best to allow the solids to decompose before emptying your toilet.
 The longer you wait before emptying your toilet, the nicer the job will be.
-Many boaters will leave the solid wastes in the toilet over the winter and empty it in the spring.
-That may not be possible for some applications, but you will find that even in as little as one week much of the solid wastes have begun to decompose, and just the paper products are visible.
-It is best if you do not leave the liquid wastes in the tank for extended periods.
-While everyone is different, some urine will smell bad if allowed to sit for extended periods.
+Many boaters will leave the solid waste in the toilet over the winter and empty it in the spring.
+That may not be possible for some applications, but you will find that even in as little as one week, much of the solid waste has begun to decompose and just the paper products are visible.
+For full-time users, it is recommended to wait 6 to 8 hours after the last use, as the harmful bacteria found in fecal matter dies after exposure to air.
+It is best if you do not leave the liquid waste in the tank for extended periods.
+Unlike solid waste, urine will smell worse over time and can stain the bottle.

 Where do I empty it?

-Urine is great for mature trees, or can be diluted for plants.
+Urine is great fertilizer for mature trees because of its nitrogen content and can be diluted for plants.
+While there are many books written on this subject, it is best to dilute the urine with at least 50% water, so it doesn't harm the vegetation.
 Ideally, the compost section would be emptied in a compost pile or bin.
 If traveling, it can be disposed of in a bag or buried.

 How does is separate the urine from the solid waste?